CCExtractor/ccextractor/docs/OCR.md

 Download and Install Leptonnica.
 -------------------------------
-This package is available, you need liblept-devel library.
+This package is available in your distro, you need liblept-devel library.

 If Leptonica isn't available for your distribution, or you want to use a newer version than they offer, you can compile your own.